Install a GRID driver on compute-optimized and vGPU instances (Windows)

 2. Remotely connect to the GPU-accelerated instance.

-For more information, see Connect to an instance using Workbench.
+For more information, see Connect to an instance by using Workbench.

-3. Right-click a blank area on the desktop and open the NVIDIA Control Panel to view the installed GRID driver version.
+3. On the desktop, right-click a blank area and open the NVIDIA Control Panel to view the installed GRID driver version.